chullhwan-song/OLD-Deep-Image-Retrieval/README.md

 ## My Experiements

 ##### notify
+* My individual review  is that methods such as multiscale input images, multiple backbone networks, QE, etc. are not practical and are just tricks to increase performance.
+So, in this experiment I avoid this method as much as possible, and I will try to achieve SOTA in a way that is as true to the basics as possible.
 * These results show only the best results for each evaluation set(Oxford5k, Paris6k, Holidays) among the results of applying the model generated during training.
 That is, it is not a result of a single model.
 Of course, one model may yield the best results for all evaluation sets.
 * In case of npair loss, normalization is not performed in the last layer.
 The reason was not learned.